phaserjs/phaser/README.md

 * Math.normalizeLatitude - Normalizes a latitude to the [-90,90] range.
 * Math.normalizeLongitude - Normalizes a longitude to the [-180,180] range.
 * Phaser.Line added to the group of geometry classes, with full point on line/segment and intersection tests (see new examples)
+* Phaser.CANVAS_PX_ROUND is a boolean.
+If 'true' the Canvas renderer will Math.floor() all coordinates before drawImage, stopping pixel interpolation.
+Defaults to false.
+* Phaser.CANVAS_CLEAR_RECT is a boolean.
+If 'true' (the default) it will context.clearRect() every frame.
+If false this is skipped (useful if you know you don't need it)
+* Collision now works between Sprites positioned via sprite.x/y, sprite.body.x/y or sprite.body.velocity.
+* If you are tweening a sprite and still want physics collision, set `sprite.body.moves = false` otherwise it will fight against the tween motion.

 New Examples: